pqrs-org/Karabiner-Elements/usage/README.md

 # Set keyboard type

-You can set keyboard type in Devices tab.
+You can set keyboard type in Virtual Keyboard tab.

 <img src="img/keyboard_type.png" width="400">

-If you are using multiple keyboards which have different keyboard types, you have to set the keyboard type in Devices tab.
+oIf your keyboard is not ANSI layout, you have to set the keyboard type of virtual keyboard.
-Otherwise, Karabiner-Elements cannot treat keyboard type properly due to a limitation of macOS.

 # Learn about `karabiner.json`

-Karabiner-Elements configuration will be saved to `~/.karabiner.d/configuration/karabiner.json`.
+Karabiner-Elements configuration will be saved to `~/.config/karabiner/karabiner.json`.

 You don't need to care about this file for normal usage.
 We describe about `karabiner.json` for advanced usage.